Together our Board, staff and volunteers make a team of people who work to achieve our mission and give visitors the best experience possible.

 Wilf is proud to become part of the Gulf of Georgia Cannery family.
 He has an archaeology and an education degree from Simon Fraser University.
 He has worked in tourism at the Burnaby Village Museum, the Dr. Sun Yat-Sen Chinese Classical Gardens, among other museum institutions.
 Wilf was a classroom teacher for the past nine years and is ready to start the next chapter of his adventures.
 Fun fact: Wilf has learned the art of Blacksmithing, how to fight with swords (Italian Rapier Fencing), and archery.

-Carina Harris, Events and Volunteer Coordinator
+Trish Falkstone, Events and Market Coordinator

 Kim Anderson, Maintenance Officer